 The whole point here is to keep your hopes alive and the cash flowing.

 While it’s all well and good to be on the lookout for fake profiles of others so that we don’t waste our time or get scammed; it’s important to take a cold hard look at our online profiles to determine how others might perceive it.
 After all your online profile is your “First Impression” these days.

 - Have you updated your primary profile photo in the last 2 weeks?
 Just rotating between different primary profile photos can signal to the platform you’re using ( online dating or LinkedIn) that you are “active”.
 Online dating platforms will prioritize profiles that are active in the search results and give you a greater chance of finding a match.
-Besides, by rotating different images into the primary profile photo spot you will determine what works best and people find the most appealing..after all its all about first impressions
+Besides, by rotating different images into the primary profile photo spot you will determine what works best and what people find the most appealing..after all its all about first impressions

 - Have you reviewed your written profiles section to see if there is anything that needs to be added or subtracted?
 Could you spruce up the section about your current interests?